linagora/karma-ng-jade2module-preprocessor/README.md

         return cacheId;
       },

+      // the locals object, eg:
+      jadeRenderLocals: {
+        __: function(str) {
+          return str;
+        }
+      },

-      // the configuration options that will be sent to jade render() method, eg: jadeRenderConfig : {
+      // the configuration options that will be sent to jade render() method,
+      // see Options section bellow, eg:
+      jadeRenderOptions: {
+        pretty: true
+      },

+      // DEPRECATED: the locals object, eg:
+      jadeRenderConfig: {
         __: function(str) {
           return str;
         }